cocode/TrekBASIC/README.md

 I have not implemented an editor in basic_shell.
 You can input individual lines, but there is no editing.
 While the old-style line-by-line editing might be nostalgic, modern editors are *so* much better.
 You can edit in your favorite editor, and paste in changes to the shell, or just run them directly.

-## Features

-TrekBasic has many features never found in older basics, like data breakpoints and execution traces.

 ## Terminology
 A LINE is made up of multiple STATEMENTS, each one beginning with a KEYWORD.